khushalmidha/MindChain/README.md

 # **MindChain 🎯**
-MindChain is a **blockchain-integrated project** where users can earn **Soul Tokens** by participating in activities and spend them to access exciting **workshops**.
-The entire platform is built on the Ethereum blockchain, leveraging **ethers.js** for seamless contract interaction.
-With **React** and **Tailwind CSS** powering the frontend, this project ensures a smooth and responsive user experience.
+MindChain is a **blockchain-integrated platform** where users can earn** Soul Tokens** by engaging in mindful activities and then redeem them for discounts on** exciting workshops**.
+The platform operates on the Ethereum blockchain, using **ethers.js** to facilitate secure and efficient contract interactions.
+We employ **PyUSD** for all transactions, providing a stable currency option for users.
+The frontend is built with React and styled with Tailwind CSS, ensuring a seamless, responsive, and user-friendly experience across devices.

 ---